Throttling processes equivalent to full throttling on trees: New Tools for Full Throttling on Trees

 On its own, Lemma \ref{triLem} may appear to be no more than a curiosity.
-However, this variant of $\thp(P_n)$ can lead to some elegant cancellation when used alongside other throttling formulae, as in the proof of Lemma \ref{slopes}.
-Further, the triangle numbers will appear once again when we use them to construct a family of super-spiders in Section 4.
+However, this variant of $\thf(P_n)$ can lead to some elegant simplification when used alongside other throttling formulae, as in the proof of Lemma \ref{slopes}.
+Further, the triangle numbers will appear once again when we use them to construct a family of super-spiders in Proposition \ref{triSpid}.